elephantscale/es-training-new/cybersecurity-iacs/slides/About-Cyber-IACS.md

 ---

-## This Will Take A Lot Of Practice 
+## This Will Take A Lot Of Practice?

 ![](../../assets/images/about//practice.png)  <!-- {"left" : 0.26, "top" : 0.9, "height" : 6.17, "width" : 9.74} -->